A detailed history of Pendley Manor.

 Pendley has accumulated over 1,700 years of history – from:

-Ancient Britons and Romans, who settled this area at least some 1,700 years ago, to England’s last great heathen King, the warlike and impressively vigorous, Penda, who seems to have given his name to this area, sired a child when he was aged 77 and died, in battle, aged 80;
+Ancient Britons and Romans, who settled this area at least some 1,700 years ago.
+To England’s last great heathen King, the warlike and impressively vigorous, Penda, who seems to have given his name to this area.
+He sired a child when he was aged 77 and died, in battle, aged 80;

 Along the way, Pendley Manor acquired some peacocks, a famous Shakespeare Festival, a couple of ghosts and a host of stories.
 Many of these are unrecorded but some, at least, have come down to us through the ages – and these are told within this book.